-Ventricular fibrillation can cause sudden cardiac arrest (SCA), which requires immediate medical attention.
+Ventricular fibrillation can cause sudden cardiac arrest, which requires immediate medical attention.
 Signs of cardiac arrest include:

-If you suspect someone is suffering from cardiac arrest, it’s vital to respond appropriately and quickly.
+If you suspect someone is having cardiac arrest, it’s vital to respond appropriately and quickly.
 Call 911, give CPR and use an automated external defibrillator (AED) (PDF) if one is available.
-Learn about Hands-Only™ CPR.

 Reducing your risk

-If you’re at risk for ventricular fibrillation and its serious consequences, your doctor may recommend:
+If you’re at risk for ventricular fibrillation, your health care professional may recommend:

 - Arrhythmia medications, which help control rhythm disturbances.